tonybounty/longpoll/README.md

-# longpoll
-http polling utility
+http polling utility used by Telegram project